 We’re not going to lie, this is where things start getting tricky.

 In Australia, student loan repayments are calculated based on your repayment income.
-Once you earn above the repayment threshold, you’ll need to pay a percentage of every dollar you earn towards your student loan.
+From the 2025/26 financial year, once you earn above the repayment threshold, you’ll need to pay a percentage of every dollar you earn above the threshold towards your student loan.
 This percentage amount depends on your repayment income – the more you make, the higher the percentage.

 Compulsory repayments are calculated based on your repayment income, which includes: